zynga/jasy/readme.md

 Jasy - JavaScript Tooling Refined
 =================================

 Jasy is a collection of tools for dealing JavaScript source code.
 It is based on Python and relies on a stable parser engine based on Narcissus/Spidermonkey by Mozilla.

-Jasy is meant as a replacement for qooxdoo's toolchain.
-There should be standalone tools for dealing with JavaScript files to apply typical things to them like parsing, compressing, optimizing, etc. Jasy should also offer a API which could be used by Python developers to write their custom scripts based on the available modules.
+Jasy should offer standalone tools for dealing with JavaScript files to apply typical things to them like compressing, optimizing, formatting, translating, etc. Jasy should also offer a API which could be used by Python developers to write their custom scripts based on the available modules.
 This is meant to be used like SCons, Waf, etc.

 License
 -------